 If your full name is not the same as the name that the Registrar’s Office has on file as your official name, and you would like your full name on your diploma, you may need to complete a name change form with the Registrar’s Office.
 You can see their requirements for name changes on their website.

 You must also either have your photo taken, or submit a formal digital photo to the Office of Graduate and Postdoctoral Affairs.
-If you are on-campus, the photographer’s services are provided at no cost to you, and you may get a digital copy upon request.
+If you are on-campus, the photographer’s services are provided at no cost to you, and you will be sent a digital copy.
 If you are not on campus, you must send the Graduate Student Affairs Administrator a digital photo, preferably a headshot.
 This photo will be used for the program booklet for the Divisional Academic Ceremony (the hooding ceremony in June).

 The Library has a Dissertation Office to which all University of Chicago dissertations are submitted.
 As their website notes, “Doctoral dissertations are original contributions to scholarship.
 As a condition for receipt of the doctorate, all students are required to execute a publication agreement with ProQuest UMI Dissertation Publishing.”
 Further, “All dissertations must follow the formatting and submission requirements stated in University-Wide Requirements for the Ph.D.
 Dissertation, available from the Dissertation Office on the first floor of the Joseph Regenstein Library.”
 The Dissertation Office is located in Room 100B of the Joseph Regenstein Library: they request that you stay in touch during the quarter you intend to graduate.
 Pay attention to the correspondence from the Dissertation Office: the information they share is very useful.
 They may have a training session to help you with the process of submitting your dissertation on the ETD site, and their site for current graduates is very helpful.
 Please keep in mind the deadlines set by the Dissertation Office when scheduling your defense: you cannot submit your dissertation before the defense.